fladd/ScanSessionTool/paper/paper.md

 systems (e.g. https://www.castoredc.com/) or neglected entirely.

-Scan Session Tool was written to fill this gap, and to be used by neuroscientists, to help them increase transparency and reproducibilty of their MRI research by standardizing scan session documentation and raw data archiving.
+Scan Session Tool was written to fill this gap, and to be used by neuroscientists, to help them increase transparency and reproducibility of their MRI research by standardizing scan session documentation and raw data archiving.
-The software has already been succesfully used during data collection of several fMRI studies [e.g. @krause_real-time_2017; @luhrs_potential_2019;
+The software has already been successfully used during data collection of several fMRI studies [e.g. @krause_real-time_2017; @luhrs_potential_2019;
-@krause_active_2019; @krause_selfregulation_2021], and its standardized scan
+@krause_active_2019; @krause_selfregulation_2021], and its standardised scan
 session documentation as well as archiving structure have been made part of openly published data [e.g. @krause_selfregulation_2021_data].
-The archiving structure is furthermore automatically already recognized by the third-party software BIDScoin [since version 3.7.3, @zwiers_bidscoin_2021], which allows the raw DICOM data archived with Scan Session Tool to be converted to the popular BIDS format if desired (e.g. for standardized preprocessing and analysis).
-We hope to see further adaptation and increasing integration with other tools and standardized workflows (e.g. quality control pipelines, online data repositories) in the future.
+The archiving structure is furthermore automatically already recognised by the third-party software BIDScoin [since version 3.7.3, @zwiers_bidscoin_2021], which allows the raw DICOM data archived with Scan Session Tool to be converted to the popular BIDS format if desired (e.g. for standardised preprocessing and analysis).
+We hope to see further adaptation and increasing integration with other tools and standardised workflows (e.g. quality control pipelines, online data repositories) in the future.